MusarrafAM/2-LFS---JavaScript-/README.md

 <!--! important interview qusetion what is HOF? -->

-What is Higher order function = A function whcich takes another function as a parameter or returns a function from it. is know as higher order functions.
+What is Higher order function = A function whcich takes another function as an argument or returns a function from it. is know as higher order functions.

 ---Ep.19. map, filter & reduce 🙏 Namaste JavaScript 🔥 ---